Squ4nchy/spotify_apple_conversion/README.md

 - requests module

 ## Notes
-This is currently in development and currently only contains Spotify API integration.
+This is currently in development and, therefore, currently only contains Spotify API integration.